lukasturcani/stk-vis/readme.rst

 `install MongoDB locally on your computer`_, or you can use `Mongo Atlas`_ to put your database in the cloud.
 This part might be a pain, but it shouldn't be too difficult either.
-Once this is done depositing molecules and molecular properties into the database will be  super easy with ``stk``, and then you and your collaborators can then examine them with ``stk-vis``!
+Once this is done, depositing molecules and molecular properties into the database will be  super easy with ``stk``, and then you and your collaborators can then examine them with ``stk-vis``!